springwolf/springwolf.github.io/docs/configuration/documenting-messages.md

 The `@Schema` annotation allows to set many properties like `description`, `example`, `requiredMode` to document payloads.

 All properties are part of the produced AsyncApi file.
-However, not all of them are displayed in Springwolf-ui.
+However, not all are displayed in `springwolf-ui`.
 The ones listed above are included.

 ### Usage